microsoft/mu_plus/AdvLoggerPkg/ReadMe.md

 ## About

 This package contains the various libraries to have in memory logging.
-In memory logging also includes support for BaseSerialPortLib.

 ## Configuration